raspberrypilearning/sensing-science/lesson-8/lesson.md

 - As soon as you see the red traffic light appear, either press the button on the Sense HAT or the Enter key on the keyboard.
 - Your result will be logged.
 - Make a note of how quick your time was and how far you would have travelled.
-- Are you surprised about how far you travelled in that time period?
+- Are you surprised at how far you travelled in that time period?

 ## Analysis of the results